 A New Jersey sublease agreement is a legal document that allows a person already renting property to rent out part or all of that property to a new tenant (or “subtenant”).

 If you’re the original tenant (or “sublessor”), familiarize yourself with New Jersey’s laws and regulations governing sublease agreements.
-You’ll be responsible if the subtenant causes issues in the future (like not paying rent or damaging the property).
+You’ll likely be responsible if the subtenant causes issues in the future (like not paying rent or damaging the rental property).